penk/Kakuhomaru-bridge/README.md

     ![](./images/kakuhomaru-step-3.jpg)

-Once the assembly is complete, you may now test the bridge assembly with an amplifier to ensure everything is functioning properly.
+Once the assembly is complete, you may test the bridge assembly with an amplifier to ensure everything is functioning properly.

 https://github.com/penk/Kakuhomaru-bridge/assets/61878/055f79b9-ad49-477b-b956-cf757c91dd27